It is up to you to pass traditions from generation to generation.

 I’m aware that our adult children and grandchildren crave family togetherness because my family suggests ideas for get-togethers months in advance.
 Obviously, this is because they look forward to spending time with family members.

 For a time, my husband Shelly, pooch America, and I were constantly traveling to visit family.
 During these times together we shared stories and gave our grandchildren the gift of a wonderful family experience to store in their heads.
 This is a teaching mechanism without teaching!
 It is showing them by example.
+These gatherings create special memories that are cherished by all family members.
 Shelly and I never say no to an invitation unless there is an extenuating circumstance and never over an existing social event.
 My daughter-in-law and I are always at the helm of the event.
 This shows our grandchildren the importance of the family that plays together stays together.

 Tradition, Tradition!

 The word tradition reminds me of the play, Fiddler on the Roof.
 The Fiddler can easily fall off a rooftop while playing his fiddle.
 So can the traditions of a family’s culture, religion, and family lifestyle.
+The cultural significance of maintaining these practices lies in how they reflect and preserve our cultural identity for future generations.
 Therefore, in order to be a woman with purpose, we must keep family traditions alive.
 Tradition, tradition, and more tradition is a gift to leave in our grandchildren’s heads so they will crave this as adults.

 Traditions are Maintained Through Storytelling